cfpb/design-system/docs/pages/setting-the-foundation.md

   <div class="content-75 content-last" markdown="1">

-  <p class="lead-paragraph">This is intro text for the setting the foundation page.
-It is a very short paragraph.
-It is beautiful and awesome, and <strong>and it has a key point in bold text.</strong> </p>
+  <p class="lead-paragraph">Before we’re able to design equitable and inclusive products for the people and communities we serve, we must first <strong>turn our attention to the ways in which we work. </strong> </p>

   </div>